taichi-dev/taichi/docs/syntax.rst

 .. note::

-    Unlike functions, **kernels do support vectors or matrices as arguments**:
+    Unlike functions, **kernels do not support vectors or matrices as arguments**:

     .. code-block:: python